y33-j3T/Mazerunner-Game/README.md

 3. Build and run.

 ## Contributing
 All contributions are very welcomed!
-Please refer to [CONTRIBUTE.md](./CONTRIBUTE.md) for details.
+Please refer to [CONTRIBUTE.md](./CONTRIBUTE.md) for details. :heart_eyes:

 ## Credits